What is a free trade agreement?

 How many free trade agreements does Australia have?

-Australia has seven FTAs currently in force (covering 27 percent of Australia's trade), eight more under negotiation, and one recently concluded but is still to enter into force (the latter nine account for a further 45 per cent of Australia's trade).
+Australia has ten FTAs currently in force, six more under negotiation, and one recently concluded but is still to enter into force.

 What are the benefits of free trade agreements?